JBlitzar/pd-usb-uvc/README.md

 This project shows why.

 The statement couldn't be more true in the case of this project.
 Quite literally a 20% implementation, 80% troubleshooting time breakdown.
 Especially because half of the time there was no error, so I had to troubleshoot and guess blindly a bit. _(Screen enumerates but is all black? weird.
-Video streams but only when you reload the serial monitor is closed and reopened? cursed.)_ Thank you to all the volunteers who helped test this out (I don't actually own a pico as of the time of writing).
+Video streams but only when you reload the serial monitor is closed and reopened? cursed.)_ Even more so, this was built entirely via proxy testing with volunteers.
+So thank you to all the volunteers who helped test this out (I don't actually own a pico as of the time of writing).
 I truly appreciate your help.

 ## Installation